microsoft/solution-accelerator-many-models/Custom_Script/mlops-pipelines/README.md

 - Trigger the many models training by invoking the training AML Pipeline previously published.

-- Group the registered models according to specified tags.
+- Group the registered models according to specified tags and maximum container size (500 by default).

 - Deploy each group into a different webservice hosted in ACI and/or AKS.
 These webservices will all use the same [forecast script](../scripts/forecast_webservice.py).